AaronLaw/my-setting/Raspberry Pi setup notes.md

 #### How to bind PhpMyAdmin to Nginx / Configure nginx to serve phpMyAdmin
 Google: raspberry nginx phpmyadmin
+Google: raspberry nginx

 1. http://magnatecha.com/set-up-phpmyadmin-with-nginx/. make nginx listens to port 81 and where phpmyadmin is localed in `/usr/share/phpmyadmin`
 2. http://raspberrypihelp.net/tutorials/24-raspberry-pi-webserver again.
 3. http://xmodulo.com/2014/04/lightweight-web-server-raspberry-pi.html demos on nginx and lighttpd: make a link `sudo ln -s /usr/share/phpmyadmin /var/www/phpmyadmin` to the document root and make no change on the server config

+n. http://www.raspipress.com/2014/06/tutorial-install-wordpress-on-a-raspberry-pi-using-nginx/ has a 3 part series on installing PHP & nginx on raspberry

 From #1: